-AT&T 4G LTE rolls out to several more cities, expands in San AntonioAlex Wagner - Deputy Managing Editor, News Desk
+AT&T 4G LTE rolls out to several more cities, expands in San AntonioAlex Wagner - Editorial Director of News and Content

 Looks like AT&T is really in the mood to spread its 4G LTE love this week.
 Just a couple of days after expanding its LTE service to five new markets, AT&T announced this morning that the network is now live in another handful of cities.
 The towns that are waking up to a fresh cup of AT&T LTE coverage this morning are:

 - Monroeville and Evergreen, Ala.